 Emeritus Professor John Graham Mortimer MB ChB(NZ) DCH(RCP Lond & RCS Eng) FRACP

 Graham Mortimer (1997) is a former Dean of the Medical School.
 He taught in the clinical levels of the MB ChB course and is always happy to assist young medical students.
 His specialisation is pediatrics and child health.
-Several other members of his wider family have strong connections with the College.
 He lives in retirement in an inner city apartment.
 He was a resident of the College from 1951 to 1955.

 Her Honour Judge Annis Eve Somerville BA LLB(Otago)